MUICT-SERU/GitCoin-Study/README.md

       - issue_description_text
     ```
   - `activities_collection_3.csv`
-    - The dataset is including new fields extracted from the ‘activities array’ as the following:
+    - The new fields extracted from the ‘activities array’ are as follows:
     ```
     - duration_create_to_new_bounty
     - duration_create_to_firstAct